MicrosoftDocs/win32/desktop-src/SecAuthZ/creating-a-security-descriptor-for-a-new-object-in-c--.md

 ---
-Description: 'The following example creates a security descriptor for a new registry key using the following process.
-Similar code can be used to create a security descriptor for other object types.' ms.assetid: '866992a7-95c4-4094-87bb-e6d8eeb24317'
+Description: The following example creates a security descriptor for a new registry key using the following process.
+Similar code can be used to create a security descriptor for other object types. ms.assetid: 866992a7-95c4-4094-87bb-e6d8eeb24317
-title: Creating a Security Descriptor for a New Object in C++
+title: Creating a Security Descriptor for a New Object in C++ ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Creating a Security Descriptor for a New Object in C++

 The following example creates a [*security descriptor*](https://msdn.microsoft.com/library/windows/desktop/ms721625#-security-security-descriptor-gly) for a new registry key using the following process.
 Similar code can be used to create a security descriptor for other object types.

--   The example fills an array of [**EXPLICIT\_ACCESS**](explicit-access.md) structures with the information for two ACEs.
+-   The example fills an array of [**EXPLICIT\_ACCESS**](/windows/win32/AccCtrl/ns-accctrl-_explicit_access_a?branch=master) structures with the information for two ACEs.
 One ACE allows read access to everyone; the other ACE allows full access to administrators.
--   The [**EXPLICIT\_ACCESS**](explicit-access.md) array is passed to the [**SetEntriesInAcl**](setentriesinacl.md) function to create a DACL for the security descriptor.
+-   The [**EXPLICIT\_ACCESS**](/windows/win32/AccCtrl/ns-accctrl-_explicit_access_a?branch=master) array is passed to the [**SetEntriesInAcl**](/windows/win32/Aclapi/nf-aclapi-setentriesinacla?branch=master) function to create a DACL for the security descriptor.
 -   After allocating memory for the security descriptor, the example calls the [**InitializeSecurityDescriptor**](initializesecuritydescriptor.md) and [**SetSecurityDescriptorDacl**](setsecuritydescriptordacl.md) functions to initialize the security descriptor and attach the DACL.
 -   The security descriptor is then stored in a SECURITY\_ATTRIBUTES structure and passed to the [**RegCreateKeyEx**](https://msdn.microsoft.com/library/windows/desktop/ms724844) function, which attaches the security descriptor to the newly created key.